 Welcome to our CaringBridge website.
 We are using it to keep family and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
 Thank you for visiting.

 Aden was born on May 1, 2016 at 37 weeks at Regions Hospital.
 She was 5 lbs and 8 oz.
 I had my contractions at 4:00 AM and thought they were braxton hicks like the day before.
 I went back to sleep and woke up at 6:00 AM to sharp contractions.
-I timed them and they were really close so I woke up my husband and we called my siblings to come over to watch our 1 year old.
+I timed them and they were really close so we called my siblings to come over to watch our 16 months old son.
 We got to the hospital by 7:30 AM and I had her at 9:00 AM.
 She cried a little and then fell asleep most of the time.
 I thought this pregnancy was much easier than my first because she came fast and delivery went smoothly.
 I was prepared to go home the next day; however, because she was much smaller, the nurse said that we had to put her through a car seat test to make sure she would be okay in our car seat.
 She passed the test but the nurse recommended that they check her blood because she seemed very pale.
-A few hours later the nurse came into my room to tell us that there was something wrong - it was urgent that we had to consent to give Aden extra blood because her hemoglobin was very low at a 5.
+A few hours later the nurse came into my room urgently to tell us that there was something wrong - it was urgent that we had to consent to give Aden extra blood because her hemoglobin was very low at a 5.
 The normal range for hemoglobin is 12 - 16.
 Hemoglobin is what carries oxygen to your body.
 We were in shock and scared because everything seemed normal one moment and it changed quickly in the next.

 We decided that it would be best to transfer her to St. Paul Children's Hospital to the NICU where she would have the blood transfusion because she would be in an environment with other infants and with the hematologist doctor.
 (Hematologists specializes in blood.)
 While she was transported by the ambulance to the Children's Hospital, my husband and I quickly came back to my room to pack up all my stuff and drove over to the Children's Hospital.

-At Children's Hospital, the hematologist doctor shared with us that they would have first get some of her blood to test before giving her the blood transfusion.
+At Children's Hospital, the hematologist doctor shared with us that they would have to get some of her blood to test before giving her the blood transfusion.
 Since she was so little and didn't really have any popping veins, they decided to extract the blood through her umbilical button which had not dried up yet.
-It was very hard to watch as the nurse was poking her through the umbilical area, but she finally got the cord in.
-Then afterwards, they gave her the blood transfusion.
-She had more color and did not breathe so hard anymore.
+It was very hard to watch as the nurse was poking her through the umbilical area, but she finally got the cord inserted in.
+Then afterwards, they were able to get some blood.